Randy Kaplan: Work

 MIRACULOUS DISSOLVING CURES (2001) is a musically rich collection of threnodies and noiresque tales that find Kaplan battling the forces of love and loss as well as the hypocrisy of both the secular and religious worlds.
 Stylistically, the record ranges from the quasi-Latin beat of "Crushed Berries" to the hint of electronica in "The Girl Who's Done It All" to the irresistible mix of synthesizer and Spanish guitar throughout "Unpaid Bills."
 There's also a full-color 12-page CD booklet featuring abstract paintings (by Yasmina Palumbo, Leila Hamilton, Masha Solomon, Lucille Dreyblatt, and others) juxtaposed to the words for each song.
 MDC was recorded by Colin Mahoney in Lawrence, Kansas.

 In 1999 Randy released two albums simultaneously, REBORN AS BEES and LAKE CHAMPIONS.
 Both were recorded at Z'gwon, th Studios in Lawrence, Kansas by Colin Mahoney, who also played drums.
 BEES was created as a tribute to Randy's father, who died in an automobile accident in the summer of 1997, and as an investigation of grief and hope.
-It is an eloquently dark and sometimes angry record but it is also universal in its hard-driving and melodic psychological study of loss, unfulfilled love, and the struggle to find second chances.
+It is an eloquently dark and sometimes angry record.
 REBORN AS BEES, whose title comes from a Chasidic saying via Martin Buber, is a true concept album.
 LAKE CHAMPIONS was recorded during the REBORN AS BEES sessions and features Randy, his guitar, voice, and harmonica only.
-This eclectic record has just about everything: torch songs, ballads, and tales; hope, love, and despair.
-LAKE CHAMPIONS is a personal and intimate album that touches on all the trademark Kaplan subjects.

 In early 1997, Randy recorded BOYISH HIPS at his friend Scott Bernstein's Hollywood apartment on his Tascam 4-track cassette recorder.
 On the record, his first CD, Randy used guitar, harmonica, piano, Fender Rhodes, and pots & pans as percussion instruments to orchestrate a joyful, Caribbeanesque sound.
 This deceptively light collection of songs includes "Slow Eater," in which a man denies being a binger and instead blames others for eating too slowly and too sparsely.
 In "Everyone I See," a man employs skewed logic to defend his inability to commit himself to one woman.
 In "Ten Page Letter," a woman demands "action not words" from a man who can do nothing about his feelings but express them in letters.
 "Send For Our Stuff" is both a love song and a tribute to the naive beauty of Los Angeles.
 This experimental album is full of lyrical and emotional minefields and fraught with neurotic wit, unbridled perplexity, and desperate passions.